-Yuchen Yang is a PhD Candidate in sociology at the University of Chicago.
-For the 2023–24 academic year, he is a dissertation fellow at the Center for the Study of Gender and Sexuality and an Associate Editor of the American Journal of Sociology.
+Dr. Yuchen Yang is an Assistant Professor in Sociology at the University of Birmingham.
+He received his PhD in Sociology from the University of Chicago, where he served as an Associate Editor for the American Journal of Sociology and was a residential/dissertation fellow at the Center for the Study of Gender and Sexuality.
 His research and teaching interests broadly include gender and (a)sexuality, family and childhood, culture and semiotics, social category and language use, as well as social theory and qualitative methodology.

 You may contact him via email at y.yang.17@bham.ac.uk.